petrachi/css_grid/README.md

 ### Css Grid Tags

-__Container__ is a full width div that allows layouts to have a background that spans the full width of the browser __Row__ is a row of columns.
+__Container__ is a full width div that allows layouts to have a background that spans the full width of the browser

+__Row__ is a row of columns.
 It centres them and defines the 1140px max-width.

-__span__ is the column, there are twelve classes to define the width for each column.
+__Span__ is the column, there are twelve classes to define the width for each column.
 Defined from 'one_span' to 'twelve_span'

 There is some example of what you can do :
 ```html